 • Neighborhood Walmart parking lot in Waynesboro, 1211 West Broad St.

 Normally during drug takeback days, there are also dropoff locations at the Augusta County Sheriff's Office, the Sentara RMH Funkhouser Women's Center, the Harrisonburg Kroger, the Luray Walmart parking lot, the Woodstock Walmart near the front entrance, the CVS Pharmacy in Woodstock, Strasburg Town Hall, and at the Frederick County Public Safety Building, among other locations.

-You can find other locations here.
+You can find other locations, in any given state, here.

 Any sharps, like needles or syringes, will not be accepted.